-Lesson 2: Programming in Maze
+Lesson 2: Programming with Angry Birds

 Using characters from the game Angry Birds, students will develop sequential algorithms to move a bird from one side of a maze to the pig at the other side.
 To do this they will stack code blocks together in a linear sequence, making them move straight, turn left, or turn right.